junxit/us-congress-bills-114/metadata.md

 - 2015-11-30 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S8195; text as passed Senate: CR S8195)
 - 2015-11-30 — Received in the House.
 - 2015-11-30 — Referred to the House Committee on Oversight and Government Reform.
+- 2015-12-09 — Committee Consideration and Mark-up Session Held.
+- 2015-12-09 — Ordered to be Reported by Unanimous Consent.
+- 2016-02-09 — Placed on the Union Calendar, Calendar No. 319.
+- 2016-02-09 — Reported by the Committee on Oversight and Government Reform.
+H. Rept.
+114-418.
+- 2016-02-09 — Reported by the Committee on Oversight and Government Reform.
+H. Rept.
+114-418.